Sunday, December 16, 2007

 These cases are not isolated incidences; reading today's onlive version of Arab News, I came accross this report.
 It deals with the case of two members of the Muttawa (the religious police) who (gasp!) are actually being tried for murder after a man died in their custody.
 According to this report:-

-Al-Huraisi said: “Everyone in the house, including my elderly father, was arrested and taken to the Oraija commission center,” he said.
+However, according to today's report, the Saudi Judiciary are keeping to their policy of punishing both the criminal and the victim:-Al-Huraisi said: “Everyone in the house, including my elderly father, was arrested and taken to the Oraija commission center,” he said.

 The father of the deceased said that commission members continued to beat his handcuffed son, even though he was already covered in blood, until he died at the center.